OpenType/opentype-layout/proposals/complex_contextual.md

 uint16 | classIndex | class index value to match
 Offset | chainNode  | Offset to ChainNode from start of the lookup subtable, for this match

 A `classIndex` of 0xFFFF is special.
 It is used as a default transition.
-In ChainNodes in the backup string the default action for many class indices is to transition to the ChainNode for the next shorter backup ChainNode.
 Rather than having to store entries for all the unspecified class indices, using 0xFFFF allows for a fallback and alleviates the need to store so many entries.